cnsoft/kbengine_cocos2dx_demo/README.md

  ![screenshots1](https://raw.githubusercontent.com/cnsoft/kbengine-cocos2dx/cocos2dx-cnsoft/kbe/src/client/cocos2dx/snapshots/u_cocos2d_chat.PNG)

    2014-08-23 fellow thie url: https://github.com/cnsoft/kbengine-cocos2dx/commit/10f00267523e21fb4c971c3a6dc51b8a860444ab you need this patch for server side. it will enable chat demo feature.

+   until now, you can extend your system according this demo. e.g: define more system and implemented it in server side and client side. that's the start kit. next update, i want to create a more powerful demo.